m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/interactivity/event-properties.md

 :::

 The below example prints where on the button the user tapped down.
 To access the event properties, you provide a variable to represent the event in the event handler code.
-The variable name can be anything you want, but by convention it is common to use the name `e` or `event`.
+The variable name can be anything you want, but by convention it is common to use the name `e`, `ev`, or `event`.

 import template from '!!raw-loader!@site/src/m2c2kit-index-html-templates/basic-template.html';